enginmanap/cuvcuv/README.txt

 		directional: A directional light. it has 6 parameters, first 3 real numbers are light direction(auto normalised), second is color.
 Color is not clamped, so each must be between 0-1.

 		lamp: it has 7 parameters, first 3 real numbers are position, fourth one is lamb size,  rest are color.
 Color is not clamped, so each must be between 0-1.
 This is only light type that casts soft shadows, and the lamb size is used to calculate size of penumbra.
+You need to add shadowGrid to have penumbra too.
 		sample: lamp 50 50 99 3 1 1 1

 		attenuation: Makes lights less bright with distance. takes three real parameters, first one is the constant attenuation, second one is distance related attenuation, and last one is distance square related attenuation.